gregrgay/LLamaLD/README.md

 >git clone https://github.com/gregrgay/LLamaLD

-Or, clone the LLamaLD repository into you own account and clone it instead, for more control over the files if you wish to customize the tool and track your work.
+Or, fork the LLamaLD repository into you own account and clone it from there, for more control over the files if you wish to customize the tool and track your work.
 >git clone https://github.com/my_git_account/LLamaLD

 ### Download Large Language Models (LLMs)